Amrsatrio/BlenderUmap/README.md

 # BlenderUmap
 A Java tool to export Fortnite .umaps and a Python script to import it.
-More games will be supported as time goes on.

 ## Usage
 * Before running the tool you need to have 64-bit Java installed.
 [Get it here. (choose 64-bit Offline)](https://www.java.com/en/download/manual.jsp)\